Towards Understanding Political Interactions on Instagram: Results

 \subsection{Volume of comments}

 We first quantify the number of comments received by influencers, grouped by category.
 Figure~\ref{fig:comment_number_all} shows the empirical Cumulative Distribution Functions (CDFs) of the number of comments per post normalised by the number of followers of the influencers.
 Normalisation is necessary due to high correlation between these two quantities.
 Different curves refer to different categories.
 Overall, the number of comments by 1\,000 followers is quite low, with only few posts collecting more than 5 comments every 1\,000 followers.
-Sport and show exhibit practically identical behaviour, with music having a relatively larger number of comments per follower.
+Sport and show exhibit quite similar behaviour, with music having a relatively larger number of comments per follower.
 Politics instead shows a remarkable difference: the normalised median number of comments per post is 3.2 times larger than for sport with 8\% of posts collecting more than 4 comments per 1\,000 follower.
 Figure~\ref{fig:comment_number_politics} breaks down the analysis for political parties.
 Posts of PD receive more comments: its median is 1.1 comments every 1\,000 followers while for other parties it is less than 0.7.

 We next compare the number of comments with respect to the number of likes per post.
 Figure~\ref{fig:comment_number_vs_like} shows the CDFs of the ratio between the number of comments and the number of likes.
-We observe that posts tend to collect many more likes than comments, with a handful of comments per 100 likes on average.
+We observe that posts tend to collect many more likes than comments.
 This low ratio of comments per like is expected, and reflects the fact that most Instagram users limit their interactions to a like, with only few users actively commenting on posts.
 Yet, for politics, comments are sensibly more frequent than for other categories.
-Considering political parties, we observe that posts from conservative parties have a smaller ratio of comments per like when compared to other groups.
+Considering political parties, we observe that posts from centre-right parties have a smaller ratio of comments per like when compared to other groups.

 Let us focus on how concentrated the comments are with respect to the population of commenters.
 We use the Lorenz curve for this, depicted in Figure~\ref{fig:comment_lorenz}.
 Each curve shows the fraction of comments written by the bottom $x\%$ of the commenters (sorted by this quantity).
 The more the Lorenz curve leans towards the right bottom of the plot, the more inequalities are present.
 Consider the area between the line of perfect equality (the main diagonal) and the Lorenz curve.
 Consider then the area between the line of perfect equality and the line of perfect inequality (the x axis).
 The ratio between these two areas is the Gini Index (GI).
 The closer to 1 the index is, the more unequal the distribution is.